SustainableUrbanDesign/app/README.md

 You can connect to the admin interface at http://127.0.0.1:8000/admin with your newly created superuser account.

-## Have any issues?
+## Need help?

-Make an issue in [issues](github.com/SustainableUrbanDesign/app/issues), describing what you were doing and the error it gave you.
-Then, the team will look at the issue and make a fix.
+Make an issue in [issues](github.com/SustainableUrbanDesign/app/issues), check if you're having any issues like anyone else.
+If not then make an issue describing what happened, and what the error says.

 ### Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these awesome people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->